Business Administration (MBA)

 Research project resolving specific consumer behavior issue impacting product use and demand with a corporate member of the Consumer Innovation Consortium.
 Projects will generate a specific and narrowly focused set of tangible deliverables.

-MBA 577 Technology Evaluation and Strategy 4.
+MBA 577 Technology Entrepreneurship and Commercialization II 3.

 MBA 580 Creating Value in Organizations 3.